hdShang/arxiv-daily/docs/cs-RO/2025-08-16/papers/250814098v1-no-more-marching-learning-humanoid-locomotion-for-short-range-se2-ta.md

 ---
 layout: default
-title: No More Marching: Learning Humanoid Locomotion for Short-Range SE(2) Targets
+title: "No More Marching: Learning Humanoid Locomotion for Short-Range SE(2) Targets"
 ---

 # No More Marching: Learning Humanoid Locomotion for Short-Range SE(2) Targets